MastaWu/gnom-app/README.md

 # gnom-app

-In order to start app, you need to have nodejs installed.
+####In order to start app, you need to have nodejs installed.

-From command line, cd into gnom-app directory, and run:
+####From command line, cd into gnom-app directory, and run:

-npm install
+    npm install --dev
-node server
+    npm test

+##### NOTE: This requires you to have your local mysql instance set-up and a config file that contains your database config properties.